pkesist/buildpal/Documentation/index.rst

 ======

 The Client (:file:`bp_cl.exe`) works as a drop-in replacement for the real compiler (:file:`cl.exe`).
-It is designed to be very thin - it contains almost no compiler-specific knowledge.
+As you will usually run dosens of these concurrently, it is designed to be very thin - it contains almost no compiler-specific knowledge.
 It sends the command line and any other relevant environment information to the Manager.
-After that, it acts as a puppet -- it enters an event loop in which it processes commands sent by the Manager.
+After that, it acts as a string-puppet -- it enters an event loop in which it processes commands sent by the Manager.

 These commands can be:

-* ``EXECUTE_AND_EXIT(cmdline)``
+* ``EXECUTE_AND_EXIT(cmdline_opts)``
-    Client creates a process from the given `cmdline` command line and exits with the return code from that process.
+    Spawn a compiler process from the given `cmdline_opts` command line options and exits with the return code from that process.
 Used e.g. when the Manager determines that the call should be completed locally, without distributing it to slave nodes.
 * ``EXECUTE_GET_OUTPUT(cmdline)``
-    Client creates a process from the given `cmdline` command line, captures return code, stdout, stderr and sends them back to the manager.
+    Spawn a compiler process from the given `cmdline_opts` command line options, capture return code, stdout, stderr and send them back to the manager.
 This is used by Manager to determine compiler version.
 * ``EXIT(retcode, stdout, stderr)``
     Client prints `stdout` to standard output, `stderr` to standard error and exits with `retcode` return code.
 * ``LOCATE_FILES(file1, file2, ...)``
-    For each argument `fileN`, Client locates the file (using first its current directory, and then PATH environment variable).
-Client returns the list of absolute path names to the manager.
+    Locate specified files, first relative to the compiler executable location and then PATH environment variable).
+Return the list of absolute path names.
 Used to locate compiler files when manager needs to send them to one of the slaves.

 .. note::

     In order for Client to work, the Manager must already be listening on the same machine, and DB_MGR_PORT must be set to its TCP port.
 Otherwise the Client will fail with appropriate error message.

-.. todo:: Change client commands to be more secure

-    ``EXECUTE_GET_OUTPUT`` and ``EXECUTE_AND_EXIT`` commands can currently run any process.
-This is not needed, as they always run the compiler executable.
-Change it so that only command line arguments are sent, and the executable is implied.

 Server
 ======